ColinBerryMD/fluffy-waffle/README.md

 	- profile -- details of one account
 	- select -- for multi account users
 	- add_user -- to the current active account by user_id
-	- add_user_by_name -- to the current active account by entered user name
 	- delete_user -- remove from the current active account (see auth.delete() to actually delete a user)
 	- delete -- an account